sqall01/alertR/alertClientExecuter/scripts_example/switch_default_gateway_route/README.md

 ```

-If you need a more detailed description of how to set up an alertR system, please refer to the [wiki](https://github.com/sqall01/alertR/wiki).
+If you need a more detailed description of how to set up an AlertR system, please refer to the [wiki](https://github.com/sqall01/alertR/wiki).